BRETT MURRAY

 The Scurvy Show, Newtown Galleries, Johannesburg, South Africa

-Junge Kunst Aus Zud Afrika, Gallerie Frank Haenel, Frankfurt, Germany
+Junge Kunst Aus Zud Afrika, Galerie Frank Haenel, Frankfurt, Germany

 Panoramas of Passage: Changing Landscapes - South Africa, Albany Museum, Grahamstown, South Africa